 NNU uses ELMSelect as an online, lender-neutral platform to display a historical list of lenders and education loan products that our students have used over previous years.
 These lenders have not been ranked and are presented in no particular order.

 For Federal Direct Student Loan Programs, loan repayment begins six months after you graduate, withdraw, or drop below half-time status for the loans you have borrowed while attending NNU.
 The exact schedule and amount of your repayment will not be known until your loan repayment begins.
 Check with the Department of Education for more information and loan repayment calculators to assist you in estimating your monthly payment.

-For loan deferment options, it is best to contact the Department of Education.
-If you are unsure who your lender is, please sign into www.nslds.ed.gov using your FAFSA pin number or contact the Office of Financial Aid.
-This wesite will only show your federal student loan and grant history and does not include any alternative or outside loans you may have borrowed.
+For loan deferment options, it is best to contact the U.S. Department of Education.
+If you are unsure who your lender is, please sign into www.nslds.ed.gov using your FSA ID or contact the Office of Financial Aid.
+This website will only show your federal student loan and grant history and does not include any alternative or outside loans you may have borrowed.

 The United States Government through the Office of Education has made funds available for several Federal Grant Programs.
 Available funds are allocated on the basis of greatest financial need to applicants filing by the designated dates.
 Because such need is a confidential matter between the family and the college, public announcement of the amount of grant awards is not made.

 All undergraduate students are urged to apply for the Pell Grant.
 Eligibility is determined by filing the Free Application for Federal Student Aid (FAFSA).
 The U.S. Department of Education will e-mail a confirmation that your FAFSA information has been received.
 You can then check your Student Aid Report (SAR) at the same website where you completed your FAFSA (www.fafsa.ed.gov).

 Federal Supplemental Educational Opportunity Grant